preservim/vim-wheel/README.markdown

 This plugin takes Vim a step further in that direction:

-* By default, two keys are mapped: «CTRL-J» scrolls doc up and «CTRL-K» down
+* By default, two keys are mapped: «CTRL-J» moves towards end of buffer and «CTRL-K» towards beginning (matching movement of «j» and «k» keys)
 * Cursor maintains screen row position when scrolling document with those keys
 * This behavior tied to track pad/scroll wheel for ‘natural’ scrolling
 * Due to Vim jumpiness, behavior is disabled when `Wrap` is enabled (more details below)
 * Pure Vimscript with no dependencies

 How is this behavior different from that of «CTRL-E» and «CTRL-Y»?
 For